RanaMuzamal/RanaMuzamal/README.md

  Code @Heart ❤️ | Design @Mind 💡 | Innovation @Soul 🤔: Software engineer navigating the journey of tech to create meaningful solutions.
 Let's create something special together!

-* 🚀  I'm currently working on [Midhah Lyrics App](http://https://www.midhah.com/)
+* 🚀  I'm currently working on ShareYF social media app using MERN Stack.
-* 🧠  I'm expanding my knowledge by working on the MERN Stack Projects.
+* 🧠  I am currently focused on working on full-stack applications using MERN Stack and Next.js
-* 🤝  I'm open to collaborating on ReactJS Projects
+* 🤝  I'm open to collaborating on ReactJS & NextJS Projects
 * ✉️  You can contact me at [muzamilrana149@gmail.com](mailto:muzamilrana149@gmail.com)